deepshore/docker-machine-driver-proxmoxve/README.md

 ## Changes

+### Version v5.0.1-ds

+- Add settings for task timeout and task interval (for slow pve systems and connections)
+- Update of [pve driver](https://github.com/luthermonson/go-proxmox) to v0.0.0-beta6

 ### Version v5.0.0-ds

 - General Rewrite of driver by using a new api driver for pve https://github.com/luthermonson/go-proxmox (tested for pve6,7,8)